Learning Opportunities for GSKH Volunteers

 5. Leadership Conferences

 Girl Scout Leadership Conferences are special events held in different regions of the council, where girl and adults both focus on their own leadership development.
 You’ll find workshops, speakers, and activities unique for Girl Scouts, and have an opportunity to network with your peers.
-Intrigued?
-Find more details about upcoming Leadership Conferences soon!
+Find out about the 2013-14 Leadership Conferences here!

 6. Scheduling and Logistics